jafraustro/examples_xpu/distributed/ddp/README.md

     spmd_main()
 ```

-In `spmd_main`, the process group is initialized with just the backend (NCCL or Gloo).
+In `spmd_main`, the process group is initialized with just the backend using the Acelerator API.
 The rest of the information needed for rendezvous comes from environment variables set by `torchrun`:

 ```py
 def spmd_main():